zbunde/tutorials.gschool.it/source/ruby_basics.liquid.md

 $ rspec spec/greetings_spec.rb
 {% endterminal %}

-You assignment is to use each of the test files to complete the exercises below.
+Your assignment is to use each of the test files to complete the exercises below.
 Each exercise should be implemented in a file that is named after the title of the item using proper Ruby file naming conventions.
 For example, Guessing Game should be implemented in a file at the path `bin/guessing_game.rb`.

 So if you are working on the greetings exercise, your directory structure should look like this: